lthms/soap.coffee-lthms/site/posts/Coqffi-1-0-0.md

 precisely, the fact that `t` is a `list` in the “Coq universe” shall not be used while the implementation phase, only the verification phase.

-Unamed polymorphic type parameters are also supported.
+Unnamed polymorphic type parameters are also supported.
 In presence of such parameters, `coqffi` will find it a name that is not already used.
 For instance,